carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 dataset_1 and dataset_2 respectively.

-- **taxonomy_n.tsv:**This is also a tabular separated file that will carry the taxonomix information of each of the genomes where the input BGCs were found and the path to reach these BGCs inside the
+- **taxonomy_n.tsv:**This is also a tabular separated file that will carry the taxonomic information of each of the genomes where the input BGCs were found and the path to reach these BGCs inside the
 input-folder:
   1. Genome folder name (ends with '/')